 - a.
 They shall not constrain vehicular or pedestrian traffic, nor interrupt class schedules, meetings, ceremonies or generally the educational process of the University. - b.
 They shall not be held within University buildings, the stadium, or athletic facilities while University functions are in progress. - c.
 They shall not be allowed in the private residential areas of the campus. - d.
 They shall not use obscene language or actions.

 A student who violates any of these regulations can be disciplined, possibly suspended.
-If several members of one organization violate these regulations, action may also be taken against the organization through the Student Government and the previously designated group.
-To alleviate any possible misunderstanding of the rules as set forth, the University recommends that any student organization or group of students contemplating a demonstration inquire with the Student Life Office about appropriate procedures. - 3.
-Morningside University Student Participation in Institutional Government
+If several members of one organization violate these regulations, action may also be taken against the organization by administration and through Student Government.
+To alleviate any possible misunderstanding of the rules as set forth, the University recommends that any student organization or group of students contemplating a demonstration inquire with the Student Life Office about appropriate procedures.

+3. Morningside University Student Participation in Institutional Government